jasperroebroek/pyspatialstats/docs/source/api.rst

 Focal statistics
 ================

 This module provides focal statistics functionality, similar to the methods in the ArcGIS software.
 The various functions in this module accept a 2D array as input data.
 The sliding window characteristics (dimensions and masking) are provided through the ``window`` keyword.
-This accepts either an integer, a boolean mask, or a :class:`focal_stats_base.window.Window` object.
+This accepts either an integer, a boolean mask, or a :class:`pyspatialstats.windows.Window` object.
 The functions return an array, either of the same dimensions as the input data, or an array of smaller dimensions if the ``reduce`` parameter is used.
 This allows for a non-overlapping sliding window. :func:`focal_correlation` calculates the correlation between two arrays in contrast to the other functions that operate on a single array.

 .. autosummary::
-    :toctree: generated/focal_statistics
+    :toctree: generated/focal

     focal_sum
     focal_min